Podcasts and other inspirations

 Radio journalists teach our interns about radio storytelling and lead our workshops

 When we first opened our Center here at BCC, Mark Mills, Bloomberg Radio journalist, who also does podcasts for the Berkshire Eagle, taught our Oral History Center interns about podcasting.

 During that first summer, 2017, Rachel Levin and Chanel Palmer, Williams College interns at the Housatonic Heritage Oral History Center at BCC, interviewed Margaret Cherin, Archivist at Bard College at Simon’s Rock.

 Here is the interview conducted by students Rachel and Chanel, with Margaret Cherin, College Archivist, and her student assistant Molly McGowan, who discuss their Oral History Project and share what they learned along the way.

 National Park Service

-LSU T. Harry Williams Center for Oral History
+LSU Harry T. Williams Center for Oral History

-And here we cheat a little: A link to Digital Omnium, Survey of Oral History Podcasts (The Louis B. Nunn Center for Oral History, University of Kentucky Libraries, including their own, The Wisdom Project
+Digital Omnium, Survey of Oral History Podcasts (The Louis B. Nunn Center for Oral History, University of Kentucky Libraries, including their own, The Wisdom Project

 Listen to past Oral History Association president Annie Valk talk about the evolution of oral history practice, via podcast at the Center for Oral History Presents

-And here is one from National Public Radio, The Hidden Brain:
+From National Public Radio, The Hidden Brain: